tomas-g/NexGenXPTheme/README.md

-Friends Theme
+NexGen Theme
 ===================

-An OctoberCMS theme for DMA Friends.
-Use this theme as a starting point for creating a custom look and feel for your Friends installation.
+OctoberCMS Theme for LACMA NexGenXP Implementation.
+Modified version of DMAFriends theme.

 For information on theming in OctoberCMS please visit their documentation [here](https://octobercms.com/docs/cms/themes)